ErpNetDocs/tech/advanced/document-amounts/referenced-documents.md

 Second purchase invoice #2 is entered with no lines - only an additional amount with _Input Amount_ of **38 EUR**.

-You enter purchase invoice #1 as a referenced document for the additional amount in the **Document Amount Referenced Documents** panel of purchase invoice #2, without adding a record for the purchase invoice #2 itself .
+Then, purchase invoice #1 is entered as a referenced document for the additional amount in the **Document Amount Referenced Documents** panel of purchase invoice #2, without adding a record for #2 itself .

 The amount is distributed among the lines from #1, and distribution is entered in purchase invoice #1.
 This is the resulting distribution, assuming transport is distributed by amount and is rounded up to the second digit: